zowe/docs-site/docs/user-guide/install-zos.md

 ## Starting and stopping the Zowe runtime on z/OS

-Zowe has three runtime components on z/OS: the explorer server, the Zowe Application Server, and Zowe API Mediation Layer.
+Zowe has a number of runtime on z/OS: the z/OS Service microservice serves, the Zowe Application Server, and the Zowe API Mediation Layer microsercices.
 When you run the ZOWESVR PROC, all of these components start.
-The Zowe Application Server startup script also starts the zSS server, so starting the ZOWESVR PROC starts all the four servers.
-Stopping ZOWESVR PROC stops all four servers.
+The Zowe Application Server startup script also starts the zSS server, so starting the ZOWESVR PROC starts all the required servers.
+Stopping ZOWESVR PROC stops all of the servers that run as independent unix processes.

 ### Starting the ZOWESVR PROC